Smart TV vs. Streaming Devices: Which Is Better for Cord Cutters?

 Best for: Fire TV households

-Advantage: May fit households already comfortable with the Fire TV interface and ecosystem.
+May fit households already comfortable with the Fire TV interface and ecosystem.

-Limitation: The home-screen experience may feel more Amazon-centered than some users prefer.
+Tradeoff: The home-screen experience may feel more Amazon-centered than some users prefer.

 Google TV Streamer 4K with remote.